 - Edit a Thoroughbred Basic IPL file with vi or some other text editor.
 You can use this method to create and customize IPL files for each user.
-For more information on IPL files, please refer to the information on the IPLINPUT File in Volume II of this manual. - Use the procedures and information in this chapter.
+For more information on IPL files, please refer to the information on the IPLINPUT File in the Thoroughbred Basic Customization and Tuning Guide System Files. - Use the procedures and information in this section.
 The install utility can update the default IPLINPUT file.